Lilihierax/sourcemod-nt-fovchanger/README.md

 * Issues and glitches caused by this modification can be reported as a GitHub issue or alternatively on Active Neotokyo Players ("ANP") [Discord server](https://discord.gg/JJBMzeqfdh)

 ## Authors
+* Original research and proof of concept plugin by Lilihierax
 * Plugin development by Rain
-* Patcher by Rain, Lilihierax
+* Patcher by Lilihierax
-* Original research and proof of concept plugin by Lilihierax
 * Additional thanks to Kudegra and Jef for their efforts in reverse engineering Neotokyo
 * Additional thanks to Dennogin and Milk for playtesting